 If you live too far away to walk or cycle to nursery/ work, why not try public transport (once it’s safe to do so after COVID – check out the government advice here).
 Taking the local bus, will not only reduce air pollution and CO2 emissions (half of the emissions of a single occupancy car journey), but can also reduce congestion on the roads – .
 Furthermore, as more and more buses are electrified, emissions will drop even further.
 Public transport is also linked to better physical health, with the walk to and from bus stops accounting for up to half of the recommended weekly exercise.

-Check out the different bus timetables for Alveston and Charfield using the travel line website.
+Check out the bus timetables below to find out about the buses that operate near Alveston and Charfield.
+Bus times can change, so make sure to check the travel line website for the most up to date information.
+It is important to note that not all stops are listed on the timetables, but all the buses listed below stop near Alveston and Charfield.
 The two closest bus stops in Alveston nursery are, Alveston Down Post Office and Davids Lane on Gloucester Road.
 The closest bus stop to Charfield nursery are Charfield Primary School and Charfield Hill Crossroads.

 Air pollution is a major concern in the UK and is responsible for between 28,000 and 36,000 deaths a year.
 Engine idling – leaving an engine running whilst a vehicle is stationary – is a well-known contributor to air pollution as it increases the quantity of harmful pollutants in the air.
 Theses pollutants, such as carbon dioxide, nitrogen oxides, and fine particulate matter (especially PM2.5), can have significant negative impacts on the planet and people’s health.
 Long-term exposure to these harmful pollutants has been shown to cause respiratory conditions such as asthma, cardiovascular disease (CVD) and lung cancer, as well as development problems in children, low birth weight and dementia.